Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Conclusion

 The authors would like to thank the LHCb collaboration for providing the context and resources for this design study.
 We especially thank the Upgrade II team and the Syracuse LHCb group for providing the simulated samples used to train and evaluate the performance of the autoencoder.
+The work was done with support of NSF Award Number 2411204.
 We are also grateful for the fruitful discussions with our colleagues within the LHCb data processing team that helped improve this work, including Felipe Souza de Almeida, Nuria Valls Canudas, Christophe Beigbeder, Zulal Kiraz, Christina Agapopoulou, Marina Artuso, Matthew Rudolph, Lauren Mackey, Patrick Robbe and Philipp Roloff.
 We wish to express our gratitude to the development and support team of Microchip's SmartHLS for their valuable assistance in enhancing the compatibility of the \texttt{hls4ml} library with their framework.